snsinfu/bit4/test881-k3s_remote_rio/README.md

 - https://github.com/rancher/rio/issues/424
 - https://github.com/rancher/rio/issues/531#issuecomment-536059530

 Also mentioned in [the v0.5.0 release note](https://github.com/rancher/rio/releases/tag/v0.5.0).
-We need to use `--http-port 80 --https-port 443` but it causes stucking gateway installation.
+We need to use `--http-port 80 --https-port 443` but it causes stuck gateway installation.
 Hmm...

+Deleting traefik service `kubectl delete service traefik` seems to "fix" the installation issue but then services are inaccessible bacause of missing load balancer.
+However, the `hostport` mode does not help; it also causes stuck gateway installation somehow.

 ## Setting kuberenetes config